AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 ### Remotely Derived Contract Address

-For example, let's assume you have a contract deployed on Shibuya and are calling the XCM precompile `remote_transact` with the intention of sending an XCM sequence to a **sibling parachain**.
-This sibling parachain uses the same address derivation as do our runtimes (described above).
+For example, let's assume you have a contract deployed on Shibuya and are calling the XCM precompile `remote_transact` with the intention of sending an XCM sequence to a sibling parachain.
+This sibling parachain uses the same address derivation as do our runtimes.
 The address derivation path will look like this:

 | Name | Address |
 | ---- | ------- |